-Medium to high probability flood risk to the north of the site.
-A Flood Risk Assessment will be required to determine the developable area.
+Medium to High probability flood risk adjacent to the site.
+A Flood Risk Assessment or other supporting information will be required to determine the developable area.

 Landscaping and structure planting will be required to ensure integration of the development with the surrounding landscape.